 Websites and native apps don’t share the same patterns for a user-centred UX.
 Specifically, we mean the interface, content, object placement and navigation.
 If you want to turn a website into an app and get a top-notch Product, after all, you should adhere to the essential principles of the mobile UX.
 Therefore, let’s review them!

 Consistency: all eyes on UX

 “Less is more” is a key principle when it comes to mobile development.
 Web pages usually contain many buttons, text blocks and other visual elements.
 Moving all these objects in the application without any changes is an unattainable luxury.
 Screen sizes, proportions and resolutions of mobile devices put you in the position where you have to decide what elements will remain on the front line, and which will go to the background.

 Simply put, for every in-app feature you will have to build a separate screen (or even several ones).
 So as not to turn your app into a maze or a riddle, Stormotion developers strongly recommend you to highlight the key features that bring most value for your users and don’t simply copy the whole functionality of your website.

 Navigation: keep it simple

 We all are used to that the navigation on websites is anything but simple.
-Few hidden bars, sliding and expandable menus, two- or three-level lists, icons on different sides of the screen and other navigation elements that are acceptable for an Internet page shouldn’t be transferred to a mobile app.
-Take this into account when you decide to convert website into app.
+Several hidden bars, sliding and expandable menus, two- or three-level lists, icons on different sides of the screen and other navigation elements that are acceptable for an Internet page shouldn’t be transferred to a mobile app.
+Take this into account when you decide to convert a website into an app.

 A hamburger menu is a classic example of a hidden menu.
 The logic behind this navigation element is simple as that: it doesn’t occupy a screen space till a user calls it with a tap or swipe.
-What are the pros and cons of choosing a hamburger menu as the main navigation element for your app?
+What are the pros and cons of choosing a hamburger menu as the main navigation element when you convert a website to an Android app (or iOS)?
 Let’s see.